 Make sure to answer this question in a professional way that is relevant to your work.
 It’s not a chance to chat about what you like doing at the weekend, but you can use it as a time to talk about what kind of person you are.
 For example, instead, you may say you are a lively and friendly person, which can be beneficial to some jobs.

 When answering this question, you may want to use the STAR method.
 STAR stands for Situation, Task, Action and Result.
 It is a way to help answer interview questions that require you to give an example of something you have done.
 So, start with the situation you were in, so in this case, a challenging scenario, and then focus specifically on the task at hand.
 After you have described this, move on to tell them about the action you took at that moment.
-And most importantly, give them the result of your action, and show them how the situation resolved.
+And most importantly, give them the result of your action, and show them how the situation was resolved.

-Similarly, to answering a question about why you want a job, when asked about why you want to work for a company, you need to make sure you have researched their work and ethos thoroughly.
+Similarly to answering a question about why you want a job, when asked about why you want to work for a company, you need to make sure you have researched their work and ethos thoroughly.
 This is important because you want to show that you know what makes them different from other companies in the industry.

-If you are returning to work after a period of absence, there may be a gap in a CV which an employer will want to know more about.
+If you are returning to work after a period of absence, there may be a gap in your CV which an employer will want to know more about.
 For specific advice for ex-offenders, visit our dedicated guides.
 When answering this question, an employer will want to see that you can be honest about your life and experience.
 Try to describe what you learnt from this period of absence from work and why you now want to get back into work.

 You may find it hard to talk about changing your career as you may not want to mention any negative parts of your previous job.
 Instead, try to focus on the positives of finding a new career; employers will be impressed that you are being proactive and searching for more satisfaction or challenges at work.
 Avoid discussing negative details about your previous jobs, such as difficulties with your boss or co-workers.

 If working with others will be part of the role, an employer may want to know what kind of team player you are.
 Try not to answer this question with a short, closed answer, such as “I work well in a team.”
-An employer will want to know whether you naturally take the lead or whether you prefer to work in smaller teams than bigger ones.
+An employer will want to know whether you naturally take the lead or whether you prefer to work in smaller teams rather than bigger ones.
 This can be another good time to discuss some of your strengths.

 To find live job opportunities, head over to our jobs board.